 top of page

-My name is Adina Rauer and I am a licensed clinical social worker who graduated from the Wurzweiler School of Social Work in 2003.
-II have over two decades of experience supporting women, children, and families through trauma, anxiety, and major life transitions.
-A central focus of my work has been helping women who are struggling emotionally after having a baby, often in ways they didn’t expect and may feel afraid to talk about.
+Adina Rauer is a licensed clinical social worker who graduated from the Wurzweiler School of Social Work in 2003.
+She has over two decades of experience supporting women, children, and families through trauma, anxiety, and major life transitions.
+A central focus of her work has been helping women who struggle emotionally after having a baby, often in ways they did not expect and may feel afraid to talk about.

-Early in my career, I founded an organization in New York dedicated to supporting women with postpartum depression after seeing firsthand how isolating, misunderstood, and overwhelming the postpartum period can be.
-Many of the women I worked with felt intense anxiety, intrusive thoughts, sadness, irritability, emotional numbness, or a deep sense of “something is wrong with me.”
-Some worried they weren’t bonding “the right way.”
-Others felt ashamed that motherhood didn’t feel the way they were told it should.
+Early in her career, Adina founded an organization in New York dedicated to supporting women experiencing postpartum depression.
+Through this work, she witnessed firsthand how isolating, misunderstood, and overwhelming the postpartum period can be.
+Many of the women she supported experienced intense anxiety, intrusive thoughts, sadness, irritability, emotional numbness, or a deep sense that “something is wrong with me.”
+Others worried they were not bonding “the right way” or felt shame that motherhood did not feel as they had been told it should.

-My work has always been rooted in helping women understand that postpartum depression and anxiety are not personal failures or character flaws, they are nervous system responses to profound physical, emotional, and identity-level change.
-You are not weak.
-You are not broken.
-And you are not alone.
+Adina’s work is rooted in helping women understand that postpartum depression and anxiety are not personal failures or character flaws, they are nervous system responses to profound physical, emotional, and identity level change.
+Her approach emphasizes that individuals are not weak, broken, or alone.

-In addition to my postpartum-focused work, I have extensive experience working with children and families and with individuals who have survived significant trauma, including Holocaust Survivors.
-I have worked in both case management and psychotherapy roles, giving me a grounded understanding of the real-life pressures new mothers face alongside their emotional pain.
+In addition to her postpartum focused work, Adina has extensive experience supporting children, families, and individuals who have survived significant trauma, including Holocaust survivors.
+She has worked in both case management and psychotherapy settings, giving her a grounded understanding of the real life pressures new mothers face alongside their emotional pain.

 bottom of page